zzzprojects/docs/learndapper.com/pages/stored-procedures.md

 END
 ```

-Now that we have the stored procedure created let's look at how to execute it using Dapper.
+Now that we have the stored procedure created, let's look at how to execute it using Dapper.

 To begin with, we need to create a connection.

 Next, we need to set up the parameters that will be used to pass values into the stored procedure.
-We can do this using a `DynamicParameters` object and adding each parameter's values.
+We can do this using a `DynamicParameters` object and adding each parameter's value.
 In this case, our parameter is an `id` of type `int`.

-Finally, we can execute the stored procedure using extension methods from Dapper, such as the `Execute` method and pass in our parameters.
+Finally, we can execute the stored procedure using extension methods from Dapper, such as the `Execute` method and passing in our parameters.
 In our case, we used the [QuerySingleOrDefault](/dapper-query/selecting-single-rows) method to map the result to a `Customer` object containing all the data from the retrieved record.

-Here is an example of how this code might look:
+Here is an example of what this code might look like:

 ```csharp
 using(var connection = new SqlConnection(connectionString))